ericjosephshapiro/complabweb/content/members/shapiro_eric/index.md

 ---

-Eric is a <majors and minors> in the Department of XXX at the YYY at ZZZ University.
+Eric is a Population Health and Epidemiology student in the Department of Community and Poplation Health at the College of Health at Lehigh University.
-Eric's research focuses on XXX.
+Eric's research focuses on modeling influenza outbreaks on the Lehigh University campus and communicating findings with the campus community at large.
-Eric's long-term goal is to XXXX.
+Eric's long-term goal is to study the environmental factors that influence the onset of disease.